legal update·9 min read

 Current CBP workflowCAPE Phase 1 in ACE for eligible IEEPA entriesNo public general Section 122 CAPE workflow verified

-Court postureSupreme Court invalidated IEEPA tariff authority; CIT refund orders drove CAPECIT invalidated Proclamation No. 11012; injunction/refunds specific to importer plaintiffs
+Court postureSupreme Court invalidated IEEPA tariff authority; CIT refund orders drove CAPECIT invalidated Proclamation No. 11012 and denied the government's stay request, but the Federal Circuit administrative stay still controls operational timing unless changed

 What importers should do now